hackerb9/ugrep/README.md

 * List fonts for a character: **ugrep** [**-l**] _character_

-	After showing the character, list installed fonts that have that
+	After showing the character, list installed fonts that contain a
     glyph:

-	    ugrep -l ohm
+	    ugrep -l mho

+* List fonts, scaled larger: **ugrep** [**-L**] _scale_ _character_

+	After showing the character, list installed fonts that have that glyph and scale up the example glyphs in each font to be easier to
+    read:

+	    ugrep -L2 -w om

+    Useful scale values range from 2 to 8.

 ### Examples: